gcweeks/noncents-api-docs/source/includes/_users.md

   "message": "access_token disallowed",
   "resolve": "You included an access_token on a submit call - this is only allowed on step and get routes."
 }

+{
+"code": 1204,
+"message": "invalid send_method",
+"resolve": "The MFA send_method provided was invalid.
+Consult the documentation for the proper format."
+}
 ```

 Gets all accounts associated with bank credentials and stores them in the User model and returns them to the client.
 This call is expected to be followed by a call to remove unnecessary accounts, `POST .../api/v1/users/me/remove_accounts`.
 Otherwise, it will be assumed that the User wants to use all accounts associated with their credentials.

+To perform this call, provide a bank type (listed in the table below), username, and password.
+If the bank type is 'usaa', you must additionally provide a pin.

 ### List of Bank Types